Who Is Oliver North?

 Parents & Career in Armed Forces

 Former U.S. Marine Corps Lieutenant Colonel Oliver North was born in San Antonio, Texas on October 7, 1943 to parents Oliver Clay North, an Army major, and Ann Theresa Clancy.
-He trained at the United States Naval Academy in Annapolis, and during the Vietnam War led a counter-insurgency marines platoon, winning a Silver Star and Purple Heart.
+He trained at the United States Naval Academy in Annapolis, and during the Vietnam War led a counter-insurgency marines platoon, receiving a Silver Star and Purple Heart.
 Appointed a deputy-director of the National Security Council by President Ronald Reagan in 1981, he played a key role in a series of controversial military and security actions.

 Iran-Contra Scandal and Aftermath